sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 After obtaining a Certificate Signing Request CSR from the Control Panel, purchase an SSL certificate from a Certificate Authority approved by your organization.

 ## Installing the SSL certificate {#installing-ssl-certificate}

+>[!CONTEXTUALHELP]
+>id="cp_install_ssl_certificate"
+>title="Install SSL Certificate"
+>abstract="Install the SSL Certificate that you purchased from the Certificate Authority approved by your organization."
+>additional-url="https://docs.adobe.com/content/help/en/control-panel/using/subdomains-and-certificates/subdomains-branding.html" text="About subdomains branding"

 Once an SSL certificate has been purchased, you can install it on your instance.
 Before proceeding, make sure you are aware of the prerequisites below: